Court dwarf: Great Britain

 Contemporary with Hudson were the two other dwarfs of Henrietta Maria, Richard Gibson and his wife Anne.
 They were married by the Queen's wish; and the two together measured only 7 ft 2 in They had nine children, five of whom, who lived, were of ordinary stature.
+Their eldest daughter was miniature painter Susan Penelope Rosse.
 Edmund Waller celebrated the nuptials, Evelyn designated the husband as the "compendium of a man", and Lely painted them hand in hand.
 Gibson was miniature painter to Charles I, and drawing-master to the daughters of James II, Queens Mary II and Anne, when they were children.
 Gibson was from Cumberland and began his career as a page, first in a "gentle", next in the royal family, died in 1690, in his seventy-fifth year, and is buried in St Paul's, Covent Garden.
 The last court dwarf in England was Coppernin, who was in the service of the princess (Augusta) of Wales, the mother of George III.
 The last dwarf retainer in a gentleman's family was the one kept by Mr Beckford, the author of Vathek and builder of Fonthill Abbey.
 He was rather too big to be flung from one guest to another, as used to be the custom at dinners in earlier days when a dwarf was a "necessity" for every noble family.